AGNR Student Spotlight

 How have you gotten involved within the wider campus outside of your major?

-How did you hear about these clubs?
+How did you hear about these clubs and opportunities?

 Was it easy to get involved?